flowground/otrs-connector/README.md

     4. Ticket::TicketUpdate
 9. Once selecting any of these operations you must name the operation, we recommend naming them: ticket-create, ticket-get, ticket-search and ticket-update; after naming them click "Save" and then "Save and finish"
 ![Operation configure](readme/images/operation.PNG "Operation configure")
-10. After creating all the operations go to "OTRS as provider → Operations → Configure" located on the right of the previously used "Network Transport"
+10. After creating all the operations go to "OTRS as provider → Settings → Configure" located on the right of the previously used "Network Transport"
 ![Configure](readme/images/configure.PNG "Configure")
 11. Create Route mapping and set the valid request methods for each operation as follows:

     Operation | Route | Request Method
     --------- | ----- | --------------
     ticket-create | /Ticket | POST